 YT: So how does a person really advocate for their needs of intimacy and connection?

-First, we are to learn how to request our needs to be met and second it is to learn to enjoy a “no” if that is what comes back.
+First, we are to learn how to request our needs to be met, and second, it is to learn to enjoy a “no” if that is what comes back.

 Now it is very important for the other person to trust it is a request and not a demand.
 They need to know if they say no for whatever reason that they will be accepted and understood.

-When the other person can trust that you will understand the good reason why they are saying no and why they are not comfortable to meet your need, then they are hearing a request and not a demand.
+When the other person can trust that you will understand the good reason why they are saying no and why they are not comfortable meeting your need, then they are hearing a request and not a demand.

 YT: So it is trying to stay out of the energy of demand that we “have to” do some for our partner?